HiteshDutt/Hyperledger-Fabric-on-Azure-Kubernetes-Service/docs/InstallationGuide.md

 * Storage Account created and with a container

 ## Manual deployment
 ![AzureBase.png](../images/AzureBase.png)

-- Hyperledger Fabric 2.2 network which is made up of a Peer Cluster and an Orderer Cluster that gets deployed separately and gets connected post deployment facilitated with IaaS model using Microsoft ARM template.
+- Hyperledger Fabric 2.x network which is made up of a Peer Cluster and an Orderer Cluster that gets deployed separately and gets connected post deployment facilitated with IaaS model using Microsoft ARM template.

-- This application is based on Azure Blockchain as a Service using ARM code which is available as opensource for HL 1.4 on Github.
+- This application is based on Krypc's BaaS using ARM code which is available as opensource for HL 2.2 on [Github](https://github.com/krypc-code/Hyperledger-Fabric-on-Azure-Kubernetes-Cluster).

 ## Services and Deployments 🛠